Near Boise City in Cimarron County, Oklahoma — The American South (West South Central)

 Abandoned on completion of A.T.&S.F. railroad in 1880

 Marker series.
 This marker is included in the Santa Fe Trail marker series.

 Other nearby markers.
-At least 3 other markers are within 10 miles of this marker, measured as the crow flies Santa Fe Trail (a few steps from this marker); The Mormon Battalion in the Oklahoma Panhandle (approx. 9.3 miles away); Boise City Bombed (approx. 9.3 miles away).
+At least 3 other markers are within 10 miles of this marker, measured as the crow flies.
+A different marker also named The Santa Fe Trail (a few steps from this marker); The Mormon Battalion in the Oklahoma Panhandle (approx. 9.3 miles away); Boise City Bombed (approx. 9.3 miles away).